jasonlue/jasonlue.github.io/_posts/2019-09-09-clustered-hashing-modify-on-iteration.md

 To sum up, if `next` is out of adjustment range [p+1,q], no adjustment is necessary.

-##### `next` is within adjustment range
+##### when `next` is within adjustment range [p+1,q]

 Things are getting interesting within the range.
-Let's see an example when `next = 5` From the chart, we can spot that item 22 is the only item (was in position 4) that was in iterated range [0,5), and is now at position 7, in the to-be-iterated range [5,].
-In this case, we put item 22 to `visited` container to be ignored during future interations.
+Let's see an example when `next = 5` From the chart, we can spot visually that item 22 is the only item (was in position 4) that was in iterated range [0,5), and is now at position 7, in the to-be-iterated range [5,].
+In this case, we put item 22 to `visited`.

 ![cluster-insert-61-adjust-5](/img/hashing/cluster-insert-61-adjust-5.dot.png)

 Our first question is: how many items may cross the `next` boundary?
 The answer is one and only one.
 Here is the proof.

 From the right of the diagram we see the relocating paths.
 Based on the insertion adjustment algorithm,

-- The whole path covers the whole adjustment range.
+- The complete path covers the whole adjustment range.
-- Individual relocating arc doesn't overlap with each other.
+- Individual relocating arcs don't overlap with each other.
 They are simply connected.
 The end of one arc becomes the start of the next arc.

 If we draw the line of `next` horizontally, it will cross one and only one arc.
 As each arc represents one relocation, we know that one and only one relocation cross `next` boundary.

 Given that one and only one item crosses the boundary, our second question is what is this item?

 According to the insert algorithm, when we adjust an item, we take it out and append it to the tail of its cluster.
 So the crossed item is the tail of its cluster.
 But which cluster?
 We know the crossed item move from its head and to its tail and it crosses `next` position.
-This means `next` also belongs to its cluster.
-So its the cluster `next` is in. `crossed_item = TailOfMyCluster(next)`
+This means `next` also belongs to its cluster after the adjustment.
+So it's the cluster `next` is in. `crossed_item = TailOfClusterByPosition(next)`

 The complete AdjustOnInsert function becomes